karrermarco/MasterThesis_GreenlandIceslabs/README.md

 2. **Surface Hydrology Dataset (Tedstone 2022):** The surface hydrology map utilized for the thesis is built upon the multi-year mean surface meltwater occurrence.
 The data was made available by Tedstone and Machguth (2022).

-3. **ArcticDEM:** The angular difference layer is derived from the maximum topographic slope direction based on the ArcticDEM dataset provided by the Polar Geospatial Center (PGC).
+3. **ArcticDEM:** The ArcticDEM was derived to calculate the slope, which is the basis for the angular difference between ice flow and water flow direction.
+The ArcticDEM dataset is provided by the Polar Geospatial Center (PGC).
    * *Source Repository:* [https://www.pgc.umn.edu/data/arcticdem/](https://www.pgc.umn.edu/data/arcticdem/)

 4. **Ice Flow Velocity and Strain Rate:** The surface velocity magnitude grids and derived tensor strain rates used as multivariate covariates are sourced from the satellite-derived ice velocity archives.